codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 }
 ```

 We transform the `Task` into `Map<String, AttributeValue>` and we use the `putItem` method with a `PutItemRequest` that we build to insert the item in the table.
-The insertion seems to be very straight forward besides the `.conditionExpression("attribute_not_exists(task_id)")`.
-This `conditionExpression` method is way to filter or create checks before we make a change in our items, in this case we don't want to override a task if that task already exists, you can see the documentation about `conditionExpression` [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html).
+The insertion seems to be very straight forward beside the `.conditionExpression("attribute_not_exists(task_id)")`.
+This `conditionExpression` method is a way to filter or create checks before we make a change in our items, we don't want to override a task if that task already exists, you can see the documentation about `conditionExpression` [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html).

 With everything ready, we run the tests, not the jewels, again and this happens: